Super-Cereal/kameleoon/README.md

 `shared/ui/Table` – shared component for displaying a table.
 It can sort and filter data thanks to custom `useSort` and `useFilter` hooks.
 Hooks use `useTransition`, `useMemo` and `useCallback` to optimize rendering.

 `widgets/TestsTable` – component that uses the `shared/ui/Table`.
 It requests tests and websites, adapts them for the table and transfers them with props.
 It also provides custom memoized components `Row` and `HeadRow`, which are used in the table.

+`shared/api/requests/useData` – custom hook for fetching data from the server.